 My favorite rosehip seed oil comes from Mountain Rose Herbs.
 If you don’t have any on hand, you can just substitute more of your homemade rose infused oil instead and it will still make a nice, but less effective salve.

 Step 1: Dry the Rose Petals

 To make this, first you’ll need to gather up some unsprayed rose petals.
-If you don’t have any fresh roses, you can buy dried, organic petals from somewhere like Mountain Rose Herbs.
+If you don’t have any fresh roses, you can buy dried, organic petals from places online such as Mountain Rose Herbs.

 Once you have a collection of rose petals, spread them out in a single layer over some paper towels or dish towels.
 Let them wilt for a few days, until completely dry.

 Here’s a picture of my kitchen table with flowers drying on it.
 It’s very low tech with nothing fancy needed, but it works!